sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 ### Rebinning

 `rebinning.py` rebins one variable (histogram stored in .root file) given a generic array of lower edges (they need to be a subgroup of the original edges).
 It loops over multiple cuts and files, the output is one .root file with all the histograms rebinned with names `$PROCESS_$CHANNEL`.
+It can also then plot the rebinned variable, grouping some backgrounds together and adding the same and different flavor events.

 ### Cut optimizer